appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 ### How to a add a file as a downloadable build artifact?

-You can add any file to the output directory that contain the build artifacts using the `AC_OUTPUT_DIR` environment variable.
+You can add any file to the output directory that contain the build artifacts using the `$AC_OUTPUT_DIR` environment variable.
 An example is as follows:

 ```bash
 cd $AC_REPOSITORY_DIR/app/build/reports/